Welcome to our walking event calendar. Please use the search features below to find walks located near you.

 Segment 8 of 14 Miles 37 – 29.
 On this segment, we’ll have some of the prettiest views on the entire trail.
 The Canal snakes through two preserved areas, Cat Anderson’s historic Quincy Farm and the Marjorie Perry Nature Preserve, as it makes its way through Cherry Hills Village.
 We’ll learn about the biological and historical impact of the trail on this area (Don’t cut down the cottonwoods!) while ambling through the beautiful vistas and how Mamie Eisenhower’s retirement plans were thwarted.
 These 8 miles will go by quickly!
 This is our longest segment on the Canal.

 Meeting Location: Park 4010 E. Orchard Rd, Greenwood Village in the parking on north side of E Orchard Rd.
-We will meet at the end of the segment and then carpool to the beginning of the segment.
-Please be parked and ready to walk at 8:50 am.
-We will leave no later than 9:05 am to carpool to the starting destination.
+We will meet here at the end of the segment and then carpool to the beginning of the segment.
+Please be parked and ready to walk at 7:20 am.
+We will leave no later than 7:35 am to carpool to the starting destination.

 Teamwork: In order for us to have a great time, enjoy the segment, and get everyone to the beginning and ends, we must work as a team.
 Patience, guidance and erring on the side of positivity are crucial for a successful and joyful segment.

-Restrooms: There is a restroom at Eisenhower Park and a porta-potty at Orchard Rd. trailhead
+Restrooms: There are restrooms at Eisenhower Recreation Center and a portapotty at Orchard Rd. trailhead and another portapotty near mile marker 35.

 Driving Liability: If you are not comfortable carpooling, please make other arrangements to meet us at the start of the walk and for you to depart the walk.
 Alternatively, you can take a Lyft.
 If you use this link and you’re a new Lyft user, you get a credit toward your first ride.
 If you have questions about how parking/carpooling/transit will work, please contact your walking movement leader.
 If you choose to drive, please remember that you must have liability insurance and you assume all risks as a driver or passenger.
 If asked, please be prepared to show your proof of insurance.